-In a matter of days, Pfizer CEO says they'll be ready to ask for approval of a COVID-19 vaccine for kids - Local News 8
+In a matter of days, Pfizer CEO says they'll be ready to ask for approval of a Covid-19 vaccine for kids - Local News 8

 By Madeline Holcombe, CNN

-Pfizer/BioNTech plans to ask for authorization of a COVID-19 vaccine for some children under 12 soon, bringing the US one step closer to offering protection to a population that has grown particularly vulnerable as the fall season gets underway.
+Pfizer/BioNTech plans to ask soon for authorization of a Covid-19 vaccine for some children under 12, bringing the US one step closer to offering protection to a population that has grown particularly vulnerable as the fall season gets underway.

-Dr. Rochelle Walensky, director of the US Centers for Disease Control and Prevention, said on ABC’s “Good Morning America” on Monday that the CDC will review data on vaccines for 5-11-year-olds with urgency.
+Dr. Rochelle Walensky, director of the US Centers for Disease Control and Prevention, said on ABC’s “Good Morning America” on Monday that the CDC will review data on vaccines for 5- to 11-year-olds with urgency.

+“We are all enthusiastically awaiting these data,” Walensky said, when asked how soon authorization and shots for kids could be seen after Pfizer submits its data.

 “We will with similar urgency address boosters for those populations, as well as looking at the science and data for mix and matching.”